pmean/classes/biostats-1/10/src/simon-5501-10-directions.md

 ---
-title: "Directions for 5501-10 programming assignment"
+title: "Directions for 5501-08 programming assignment"
-author: "Steve Simon"
 format:
   html:
     embed-resources: true
-date: 2024-08-18
 ---

-This code is placed in the public domain.
+This programming assignment was written by Steve Simon on 2024-10-08 and is placed in the public domain.

 ## Program